Server-side processing considerations

 Sometimes, other plugins or themes will also run filters on the menu items, which adds additional processing as well.

-Now, this is not to say that you shouldn’t use these features, or that there is anything wrong – naturally, more advanced features are going to require some additional processing to provide those features.
+Now, this is not to say that you shouldn’t use these features, or that there is anything wrong – naturally, more advanced features are going to require some additional processing to provide that functionality.
 However, you should remember to use these features efficiently and consider using caching to optimize your load time.

 Each of the features has a valid use; just make sure you are using them in an appropriate way for optimal performance.
 The ideal usage will depend on your site and your needs.